Solidification and Casting Simulation

 ProCAST and MAGMASOFT are dedicated casting software, right?

 That's correct.
-They are specialized tools dedicated to casting processes, capable of integrated calculation of filling, solidification, shrinkage prediction, residual stress, and deformation.
+They are specialized tools dedicated to casting processes, capable of integrated calculation of filling, solidification, shrinkage prediction, and deformation.
 They are more equipped with casting-specific physics models (e.g., feeding, Niyama criterion) than general-purpose CFD.

 Enthalpy-Porosity Method—The Standard Approach for Practical Solidification CFD